 Moreover, analytical tools can also help HR functions when it comes to organizational restructures and right-sizing, by calculating future workforce needs.
 They can also take much of the legwork out of forecasting severance costs, or be used to help identify candidates for internal moves to avoid job losses.

-While some organizations place an enormous level of value on human resources, there are organizations that view HR as a necessary evil.
+While some organizations place an enormous level of value of human resources, some organizations view HR as a necessary evil.
 But people analytics can prove integral in changing these stakeholders’ views on the matter.

 To add maximum value to your HR-related initiatives, gaining executive-level buy-in is essential.
 Without support from the c-suite, your efforts concerning strategy, company culture, recruitment, and retention will become stunted.